 Jack Daniels is fortunate to enjoy such a strong heritage that a trip to their headquarters is a tourist attraction (Trip Advisor ranks it 1 out of 17 things to do in Lynchburg!).

-However it recognizes that it also has to look outwards, to search for the next generation of advocates, rather than relying on customers coming to them.
+However it recognises that it also has to look outwards, to search for the next generation of advocates, rather than relying on customers coming to them.
 This engaging pop up installation allows Jack Daniels to authentically reach out to urban areas and is a powerful form of Outreach Marketing.

 And now moving from this venerable US brand, we come to a mouthy Scottish new kid on the block!